TheThingsNetwork/lorawan-stack/doc/content/reference/components/identity-server.md

 ## OAuth

 The Identity Server is an OAuth 2.0 server.
 Users can authorize OAuth clients to access their data, manage authorizations, and even manage individual access tokens.
+The OAuth mechanisms are handled by the Account application of the Identity Server.